AztecProtocol/engineering-designs/docs/faucets/dd.md

 In addition, it must have a new environment variable "MAX_BLOCK_MANA"; when building a block it should stop at the minimum of the contract-specified mana target and the environment variable.

+### P2P

+The mempools will need to be updated to not be unbounded in size.

+Simplest solution in the immediate term is to have the mempool reject any transactions that would cause the mempool to grow beyond some fixed size, set via an environment variable.

 ### Rollup

 The `ITestRollup` interface must be updated to include a new function `setManaTarget`.